Patrick Finnegan

-Patrick Finnegan (September 20, 1949 – July 2, 2018) was a United States Army Brigadier General, and the president of Longwood University.
-Finnegan served 39 years in the U.S. Army, retiring in 2010 after serving as the 12th Dean of the Academic Board at the U.S. Military Academy.
-Following his Army career, he was appointed as the 25th President of Longwood University in 2010.
-Finnegan stepped down as President in 2012 due to health reasons, and returned to private life.
+Patrick Finnegan (September 20, 1949 – July 2, 2018) was a United States Army brigadier general, and the president of Longwood University.
+Finnegan served 39 years in the U.S. Army, retiring in 2010 after serving as the 12th dean of the Academic Board at the U.S. Military Academy.
+Following his Army career, he was appointed as the 25th president of Longwood University in 2010.
+Finnegan stepped down as president in 2012 for health reasons and returned to private life.

 Early life and family

 Born in Fukuoka, Japan, to a military family, Finnegan spent most of his childhood moving across the globe.
 Finnegan's father, Col. John B. Finnegan, U.S. Army (Ret.), served in the Army for 32 years.
 Finnegan graduated from the Cardinal Gibbons School in Baltimore, Maryland, in 1967.
 Following high school, he attended the U.S. Military Academy in West Point, New York.
 While a cadet, Finnegan served as the chairman of the Honor Committee and manager of the Army Black Knights football team his senior year.
 Finnegan graduated from West Point in 1971 and commissioned as an officer in the U.S. Army.